electron/electronjs.org-old/_posts/2016-08-25-electron-internals-weak-references.md

 resources manually.
 But because Electron hosts this environment, it has to be very careful avoiding both memory and resources leaks.

-This post introduces what weak references are and how they are used to manage resources in Electron.
+This post introduces the concept of weak references and how they are used to manage resources in Electron.

 ---

 ## Weak references

-In JavaScript, whenever you assign an object to a variable, you are adding an reference to the object.
+In JavaScript, whenever you assign an object to a variable, you are adding a reference to the object.
 As long as there is a reference to the object, it will always be kept in memory.
 Once all references to the object are gone, i.e. there are no longer variables storing the object, the JavaScript engine will recoup